 3015 NW 54th St · interesting places nearby

 Hiram M Chittenden Locks information

 Seattle shimmers like an impressionist painting on sunny days at the Hiram M Chittenden Locks.
-Here, the fresh-waters of Lake Washington and Lake Union that flow through the 8-mile-long Lake Washington Ship Canal drop 22 feet into salt-water Puget Sound.
-Construction of the canal and locks began in 1911; today 100,000 boats a year pass through them.
-They are situated a half-mile west of Ballard, off NW Market St and act as a bridge across the canal for pedestrians.
+Here, the fresh waters of Lake Washington and Lake Union drop 22ft into salt-water Puget Sound.
+Construction of the canal and locks began in 1911; today 100,000 boats pass through them annually.
+You can view fish-ladder activity through underwater glass panels, stroll through botanical gardens and visit a small museum.

-On the northern entrance to the lock area is the Carl English Jr Botanical Gardens, a charming arboretum and specimen garden.
-Trails wind through gardens filled with flowers and mature trees, each labeled.
-Flanking the gardens is a small museum and visitors center documenting the history of the locks.
+On the northern entrance to the lock area is the Carl English Jr Botanical Gardens , a charming arboretum and specimen garden.
+Trails wind through beds filled with flowers and mature trees, each labeled.
+Flanking the gardens is a visitor center containing a small museum documenting the history of the locks.